TheC00lestK1dd/TheC00lestK1dd/README.md

 you can cuddle me freely , it is heavily encouraged due to my cuddle comfort !!
 I prefer to be in the back , but I can be in the front too ,, I don't really mind either way , just a preference ..

+I love roleplaying , I will gladly roleplay with you if you ask or even drag me into an ongoing one !
+I can be embarrassed by how I roleplay though .

+I adore being gifted skins ,, I will cherish any skin you make for / gift to me ..
+I appreciate you putting effort into something for me !!